 Screening information for lung cancer

-Based on results from the National Lung Screening Trial, several groups, including ASCO, have developed recommendations for lung cancer screening with a test called a low-dose helical or spiral computed tomography (CT or CAT) scan.
-A CT scan creates a 3-dimensional picture of the inside of the body with an x-ray machine.
-A computer combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+Several groups, including ASCO, have recommendations for lung cancer screening using a test called a low-dose helical or spiral computed tomography (CT) scan.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.

 CT scanning is not recommended for every person who smokes.
 The current recommendations are discussed below, and such screening for lung cancer is approved by Medicare.
 It is also important to receive screening at an approved and experienced center.

-It is important to note that lung cancer screening was intended to find NSCLC, and not small cell lung cancer.
-However, sometimes small cell lung cancer is found on lung cancer screening scans.
+It is important to note that lung cancer screening was intended to find NSCLC, and not SCLC.
+However, sometimes SCLC is found on lung cancer screening scans.

 ASCO recommends the following lung cancer screening schedules for people who currently smoke or who have quit smoking: